 What is a Herniated Disc?

 Between almost all your spinal vertebrae lies an intervertebral disc.
 These discs act as cushions to help absorb and distribute shock.
 Without them, your spine cannot function.
-However, as with almost every part of the body, the discs show signs of wear and tear with age.
+However, as with almost every body part, the discs show signs of wear and tear with age.

 Am I Suffering from a Herniated or Bulging Disc?